jdblack/website/content/about/index.md

 ---
-title: "A little about me"
+title: "About me"
 description: "A little bit of the backstory of James Blackwell"
 date: "2022-12-30"
-categories:
- - personal
-tags:
- - personal
+menu:
- - history
+ - main
 ---

 Hello, My name is James!
 I'm a devops engineer by both trade and heart.